The Cossack squat allows lifters to move their bodies in a range of motion that isn’t normally trained.

 Cossack Squat Progressions

-If you are a complete beginner to the Cossack squat, you should work your way through the following progressions before doing the full Cossack squat.
+If you are a complete beginner to the Cossack squat, you should work through the following progressions before doing the full Cossack squat.

 • Stretch your hips and hamstrings